Gribek/people/README.md

 ### Settings

 The settings.py file contain the configuration for the following:
-* database name
+* database filename
 * randomuser API url
 * parameters used when a request is made to the randomuser API
 * configuration of data modification to be performed

+##### Database filename
 To rename the database file, change the value of the DATABASE variable, by default set to 'people.db':
 ```
 DATABASE = 'people.db'
 ```

+##### API request parameters

 The variables sent in the request to the randomuser API can be found in the API_PARAMETERS dictionary.
-They are now set so that the received data matches the contents of the persons.json file received with the assignment:
+By default, parameters are set so that the data received in the response contains information about 1000 users:
 ```
 API_PARAMETERS = {'results': 1000, 'seed': 'abc'}
 ```
+You can find more information about randomuser API request parameters in its documentation https://randomuser.me/documentation.

 ### Available commands